Ponsborne (1779 EIC ship)

 Ponsborne was launched in 1779 as an East Indiaman for the British East India Company (EIC).
 She made six voyages for the EIC before she was wrecked in 1796 at Grenada after having landed troops there.

 EIC voyages

 EIC voyage #1 (1780-1782)

 Captain Frederick LeMesurier sailed from Torbay on 3 April 1780, bound for Madras, Bombay, and China.
-Ponsborne was at Trinidade on 6 June, and reached Madras on 3 September.
+Ponsborne was at Trindade on 6 June, and reached Madras on 3 September.
 She visited Masulipatam on 22 September and then returned to Madras on 11 October.
 She was at Tellicherry on 27 November and Mahé on 4 January 1781.
 She was again at Tellicherry on 13 January, reached Goa on 16 March, and arrived at Bombay on 7 April.
 She was again at Madras on 5 August, and arrived at Whampoa Anchorage on 1 October.
 Homeward bound, she crossed the Second Bar on 11 January 1782, reached St Helena on 15 July, and arrived at The Downs on 24 October.